iTwin/iTwinUI/.changeset/curly-turtles-yawn.md

 '@itwin/itwinui-react': patch
 ---

-Memoize `useToaster` return value so it can be more reliably used in dependency arrays.
+Memoize `useToaster`'s return value so that it can be more reliably used in dependency arrays.